Things to do with teens in Singapore

 There are two real ice skating rinks in Singapore – the Kallang Leisure Park on the East Coast and the new JCube in Jurong.
 Kallang Ice World hosts special seasonal events, whilst The Rink is the place to late night skate on Friday and Saturday evenings for Disco Night.

-If your teens are still keen for some more action, then get them climbing at The Rock School, or teach them to trapeze at Flying Trapeze on Sentosa.
-They could also perfect their mid-air twists at AMPED Trampoline Park — Singapore’s first indoor trampoline park; or have a get-together with friends (BYO food and drinks) on Tanjong Beach.
-They could even grab 19 friends and get muddy at the military style obstacle course at The Pit.
-It’ll be all sweat and (hopefully) no tears!
+If your teens are still keen for some more action, then get them climbing at The Rock School, or try mid-air twists at AMPED Trampoline Park — Singapore’s first indoor trampoline park; or have a get-together with friends (BYO food and drinks) on Tanjong Beach.

 Just hang out